-That night we went for a few drinks, and met a couple of English lads that we got on with and after some drinks we headed to the infamous ‘route 36’ bar.
+That night I went for a few drinks, and met a couple of English lads that I got on with and after some drinks we headed to the infamous ‘route 36’ bar.
 It is found by asking a taxi driver, as the address is always changing.
 We paid the cab driver, and were led through a single door shutter, up 2 flights of stairs and met with a small mousy Bolivian and an unassuming door.
 We were asked for 30Bs each, and we duly paid.

 Inside there is a small bar, 2 toilets, and a few sofas with tables.
-The lights are dim and their is house music playing, louder than I would have expected.
+The lights are dim and there is house music playing, louder than I would have expected.
 We were led to a couple of sofas surrounding a table by a waiter, who asked us for our drinks order.
 After grabbing our beers, he asked us if we wanted any other produce.
 We politely declined, but I could tell from nearby punters that it was 150Bs for one, and they seemed pretty chatty shall we say.

-The next day would have been the day that we did our prison tour anyway, but after a lot of people warned us off we decided not to.
-I looked into it further and it turns out that the money from the tours goes to helping people escape, and we didn’t want to be part of that.
+The next day would have been the day that I did the prison tour, but after a lot of people warned me off I decided not to.
+I looked into it further and it turns out that the money from the tours goes to helping people escape, and I didn’t want to be part of that.
 Instead I spent the day at Plaza San Pedro, next to the prison.
 The plaza is a hub of activity, and was interesting to sit for a couple of hours and people watch.

-We saw an old man doing yoga on his own, loads of people come in and out of the prison, lots of tourists meeting for the ‘free’ city tour (stay away) and finally an orange juice seller that amazed me.
+I saw an old man doing yoga on his own, loads of people come in and out of the prison, lots of tourists meeting for the ‘free’ city tour (stay away) and finally an orange juice seller that amazed me.
 He peeled the orange like I’d never seen before, so I filmed him.
 As you can see, he wants money.
 I offered him 1 Boliviano, but he refused once I’d stopped filming.
 He came over to the bench and demanded 10.
 I said no, assuming Bolivian law would let you film in a public place just like the UK.
 He mentioned the word ‘policia’ and the person I was travelling with became uncomfortable and urged me to pay.

 There was a pantomime feel about it, and it was good fun.
 I booed one of the bad guys and he stuck his finger up at me, so I threw some popcorn at him.
 He then opened his mouth and pointed, I lined up my aim and boom, threw it straight down his throat from 4 metres.
 Biggest cheer of the night!